I am a Ph.D. student at KAIST

 I am interested in making current deep learning models

-generalize better out of their training data.
-I have been
+generalize better out of their training data so that

-studying this problem primarily in the context of
+problem primarily from the viewpoint of geometric deep

-For this I often use tools from theories of graphs,
+I often use tools from theories of graphs, (semi)groups

 Inverting Data Transformations via Diffusion Sampling Jinwoo Kim*, Sékou-Oumar Kaba*, Jiyun Park, Seunghoon Hong, Siamak Ravanbakhsh